inbo/oscibio/content/posts/forward-trajectory-visualizations.md

 ## Night 1

-In [this visualization](https://inbo.cartodb.com/u/lifewatch/viz/caa466f4-0f7b-11e5-9d94-0e4fddd5de28/public_map) we show noctural bird migration on the night of April 6-7, 2013.
+In [this visualization](https://inbo.cartodb.com/u/lifewatch/viz/caa466f4-0f7b-11e5-9d94-0e4fddd5de28/public_map) we show nocturnal bird migration on the night of April 6-7, 2013.
 Bird tracks were measured every half hour and are shown as different groups in the visualization.
 The wind is shown as small blue tracks in the background.
-Note that birds are able to reach halfway Poland if they took off just after sunset and flew all night.
-Most birds reach the German-Polish border.
+Note that most birds reach the German-Polish border and a few are able to reach halfway Poland if they took off just after sunset and flew all night.

 <iframe width="100%" height="500" frameborder="0" src="https://inbo.cartodb.com/u/lifewatch/viz/caa466f4-0f7b-11e5-9d94-0e4fddd5de28/embed_map" allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>

 ## Night 2

-In [this visualization](https://inbo.cartodb.com/u/lifewatch/viz/eb60c596-1060-11e5-aa6e-0e853d047bba/public_map) we use the same method to show noctural bird migration on the night of April 7-8, 2013.
+In [this visualization](https://inbo.cartodb.com/u/lifewatch/viz/eb60c596-1060-11e5-aa6e-0e853d047bba/public_map) we use the same method to show nocturnal bird migration on the night of April 7-8, 2013.
 Note that some birds even reach the Baltic states in a single night, assuming they continued their flights until sunrise.

 <iframe width="100%" height="500" frameborder="0" src="https://inbo.cartodb.com/u/lifewatch/viz/eb60c596-1060-11e5-aa6e-0e853d047bba/embed_map" allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>